MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/onedrive-files.md

-## Access a OneDrive file through the Main menu in Dynamics 365 Guides
+## Access a OneDrive for Business file in Dynamics 365 Guides

 You can access OneDrive for Business files from the Main menu.
 This makes it easy to find a file whether you're on a call or working with a guide.
 You can only open image files and .pdf files through the Main menu, however.